Financial-Times/origami-service/README.md

 added to `app.locals` so they're available in your views.

 - `app.ft.log`: The logger passed in to the service
-- `app.ft.metrics`: The [Next Metrics] instance which can be used to send additional data to Graphite
 - `app.ft.options`: The defaulted [options](#options) passed into the `origamiService` call
 - `app.ft.server`: The [HTTP Server] which was returned by `app.listen`